brittyazel/EnhancedRaidFrames/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: "[BUG]"
 labels: bug
 assignees: brittyazel

 ---
-*When reporting, please verify the issue with only **this** addon enabled and no others unless explicitly reporting an incompatibility between this addon an another.
+*When reporting, please verify the issue with only **this** addon enabled and no others unless explicitly reporting an incompatibility between this addon.
 Likewise, please fill in the below information to the best of your ability — this information helps us a great deal.*

 ## Issue description:
 *A clear and concise description of what the issue is (i.e. what went wrong and what should have happened).*